 The question is not whether or not you are using Microsoft 365 (formerly Office 365), but rather, are you using it securely?
-Microsoft has steadily improved the default security settings but it still requires some experience to get it 100% there.
+Microsoft has steadily improved the default security settings, but it still requires some experience to get it 100% there.
 The amount of attacks on the M365 is astounding, specifically with phishing attempts to gain user passwords.
-There are three simple areas you can review to ensure you don't get compromised.
+You can review three M365 Security Basics here to ensure you don’t get compromised.

-Some planning needs to be done prior to flipping to switch here, including doing a review of what legacy protocols are in use, which users are not using MFA, and if any services you utilize require the use of app passwords.
+Some planning needs to be done before flipping to switch here, including reviewing what legacy protocols are in use, which users are not using MFA, and if any services you utilize require the use of app passwords.
 This can all be accomplished in the Azure AD portal.
-Once any issues are remediated flipping the switch is easy!
+Once any issues are remediated, flipping the switch is easy!

 A word of caution, this a preconfigured set of options that are not independently changeable.
 The reality is the most organizations will want to step up to using both Intune, and the more advanced security options provided in the Microsoft 365 Business Premium plan.

 This is an excellent tool to understand where your M365 security posture is.
 You will need to use an account with global administrator privileges to access your Secure Score.
 This tool will provide recommendations, guidance, and reports related to your configuration settings in M365.

 It is important to understand what impacts any setting changes will have before making them.
 Flipping the switch on some of these items will cause end-user connectivity issues, so plan ahead!
 There are also many settings that will require additional licenses to enable, this is where a partner can access your business risk and determine if this level of protection is needed.

 Passwords are useless as a security factor.
 Guidance today is NOT to even rotate them but to enable MFA so that you are truly secure.
 This has been covered HERE and other places many times.
 It is very surprising the number of organizations on M365 that still have not enabled this basic protection, don’t be one of them!